 Reactive maintenance is unplanned work carried out in response to a failure or issue with the asset.
 Customers are able to submit service requests through our Customer Request Management (CRM) system, via our website or through our Customer Service Centres.
 Staff are also able to report issues through CRMs.
+Examples of reactive maintenance activities include:

-- Fixing vandalised infrastructure
+- · Fixing vandalised infrastructure

 - Repairing water leaks

 - Filling in seawall toe washouts

 - Filling in sportsground divots

 - Fixing lighting outages

-Reactive maintenance priorities are assessed on a risk basis, with the higher the risk of an issues receiving a shorter timeframe to address.
+Reactive maintenance priorities are assessed on a risk basis, with the higher the risk issues receiving a shorter timeframe to address.
 Table 2 below illustrates the current response times used.